rxaviersantos/rxaviersantos/README.md

 <p />

 <p align="center">

-I have a bachelor's degree in Information System from Faculdade Pitágoras.
+Bachelor's degree in Information System from Faculdade Pitágoras.
 I am a passionate learner who is always willing to work on technologies, I love exploring new technologies and leveraging them to solve real life problems.
 I also enjoy interacting and meeting people.
-I am currently studying software testing and agile methodology with Scrum.
+Currently I am studying software testing using the Cypress tool for front-end testing.
 <p />
 <br>